useless-bit/Open-Package-Deploy/Documentation/create_package.md

 ## Upload a Package

 1. You can upload a new package on the `Packages`-Page after pressing `Add Package`.
-2. You need to specify a Name, the checksum if the zip-file and the zip-file itself.
+2. You need to specify a name, the checksum of the zip file and the zip file itself.
-3. After uploading the package, the Server will automatically process it (validating checksum, encrypting, testing the encryption).
+3. After uploading the package, the server will automatically process it (validating the checksum, encrypting and testing the encryption).

 ## Update a Package

-If you want to update a package, you can select a Package on the `Packages`-Page and use the button `Update content` in the `Options` section.
+If you want to update a package, you can select a package on the `Packages`-Page and use the button `Update content` in the `Options` section.

-From there you can follow step 2 from [Upload a Package](#upload-a-package).
+From there, you can follow Step 2 from [Upload a Package](#upload-a-package).